AlexOsipenko/restaurants_reviews/README.md

 ## Introduction

 The Restaurants Reviews Analysis project aims to explore and demonstrate various techniques in natural language processing (NLP) and data visualization using restaurant reviews.
-This project includes functionalities for classifying reviews, visualizing frequent words in positive and negative reviews, and interacting with a conversational AI assistant to generate and obtain reviews.
+This project includes functionalities for classifying reviews, visualizing frequent words in positive and negative reviews.
 ## Features

 - **Review Classification:** Classify reviews into positive or negative categories.